 Southern Indiana Works- WorkOne Corydon

-A Career Coach is at Harrison County Lifelong Learning on Tuesdays 8:30 AM – 4:30 PM and Thursdays from 8:30 AM – 1:30 PM.
-Individuals can stop in or make an appointment to conduct job searches, complete a skills assessment, develop a career plan and receive information on workforce training, referrals, and placement services.
-For more information, contact Harrison County Career Coach, Karen Bruce, at 812 620-6892.
+A Career Coach is at Harrison County Lifelong Learning Tuesdays, 8:30 AM – 4:30 PM and Thursdays from 8:30 AM – 1:30 PM.
+Individuals can stop in or make an appointment to conduct job searches, prepare a resume, complete a skills assessment, develop a career plan and receive information on workforce training, referrals, and placement services.
+For more information, contact Karen Bruce at 812 620-6892.

 The Indiana Department of Workforce Development (DWD) is reminding Hoosiers that applying for unemployment insurance benefits is completed electronically.
 Hoosiers can apply on a computer or smartphone.
 For more information on unemployment insurance, visit, unemployment.in.gov or call the UI Help Desk at 1-800-891-6499.

-River Valley Resources’ Adult Education classes meet on Wednesdays, 9:00 AM – 1:00 PM.
-Classes are free of charge and designed for individuals who need to improve their basic skills in preparation for a high school equivalency diploma, college enrollment or career advancement.
-No appointment is necessary.
+Starting in August, River Valley Resources’ Adult Education classes will meet on Tuesdays from 9:00 AM – 1:00 PM at Harrison County Lifelong Learning in Corydon.
+Classes are free and designed for individuals who need to improve their basic skills in preparation for a high school equivalency diploma, college enrollment or career advancement.
 Students younger than 18 must be exited from high school.
+New students must register for Orientation.